-In this paper we presented a formalism to describe the core constituents of the ADOxx meta modeling approach and showed its application to a concrete modeling language.
+In this paper we presented a formalism to describe the core constituents of the ADOxx meta modeling approach and showed its application to a concrete modeling language as well as how it can act as a basis for an implementation.
 It is the first formal definition for ADOxx meta modeling concepts and is therefore expected to be of benefit also for other projects using the ADOxx approach.
 Future work will therefore include the application to further modeling languages and the evaluation of the usability of the formalism.
 This concerns in particular the definition of algorithms, e.g. for describing analyses and simulations of models.
 Finally, it will also be investigated how the formalism can be represented visually to enhance the interaction with it and enable the easy re-use of formal meta model and model statements.